Find Trade Colleges

 $20,365 Avg Student Debt

 With a ranking of #16, The College of Idaho did quite well on this year’s best schools for trade school students working on their bachelor’s degree.
-The College of Idaho is a small private not-for-profit school situated in Caldwell, Idaho.
-It awarded 275 bachelor’s degrees in 2021-2022.
+Caldwell, Idaho is the setting for this small institution of higher learning.
+The private not-for-profit school handed out bachelor’s degrees to 275 students in 2021-2022.

-The average tuition and fees at The College of Idaho is $34,630.
-In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
+If you don’t receive financial aid, you can expect a bill for $34,630 to cover tuition and fees at The College of Idaho.
+The school does not offer an in-state discount.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $20,365 in student loans.

 Read full report on The College of Idaho